Ditchcarbon

 Network Rail's reported carbon emissions

-In 2024, Network Rail reported total carbon emissions of approximately 154,062,400 kg CO2e, comprising 49,857,200 kg CO2e from Scope 1 (mobile combustion) and 94,256,900 kg CO2e from Scope 2 (purchased electricity).
-This represents a slight decrease from 2023, where total emissions were about 158,806,400 kg CO2e, with Scope 1 emissions at 63,109,800 kg CO2e and Scope 2 at 86,855,400 kg CO2e.
+In 2024, Network Rail reported total carbon emissions of approximately 154,062,400 kg CO2e, comprising about 49,857,200 kg CO2e from Scope 1 (mobile combustion) and about 99,483,000 kg CO2e from Scope 2 (purchased electricity).
+This represents a slight decrease from 2023, where total emissions were about 158,806,400 kg CO2e, with Scope 1 emissions at approximately 63,109,800 kg CO2e and Scope 2 at about 86,855,400 kg CO2e.
 Network Rail has set ambitious climate commitments, aiming for a 46% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2029, using a 2018/19 baseline.
 Additionally, they plan to reduce Scope 3 indirect use-phase emissions by 28% by the same year.
-By 2025, they also aim for 75% of their suppliers to have science-based targets in place.
-These targets align with industry standards for climate action, reflecting Network Rail's commitment to sustainability and reducing their carbon footprint in the rail transport sector.
+These targets are aligned with the Science Based Targets initiative (SBTi) and include a commitment that 75% of their suppliers will have science-based targets by 2025.
+The organisation's emissions data is not cascaded from any parent company, and all figures are reported directly from Network Rail Limited.
+The commitment to sustainability reflects a broader industry trend towards reducing carbon footprints and enhancing environmental responsibility in the rail sector.

 Unlock detailed emissions data